 Once you fully understand the dynamics of the conversations you can react appropriately.
 Like, share/retweet or respond to status updates from your network.
 This way you give recognition to others and you can share interesting information with your network.
 This is a win-win: you help others spread their message, and you provide your network with hand-picked gems of information.

-Subsequently you can select and share useful information yourself.
+Subsequently, you can select and share useful information yourself.
 For example, if you have read an interesting blog post then you can share it with your network.
-And preferably write your opinion with it, or an opinion or question that provokes reactions.
+And preferably write your opinion on it or an opinion or question that provokes reactions.
 In this way, you will become an interesting conversation partner.

-When you have established your place in your network then you can finally share your own blog posts and other content (but never exclusively or predominantly).
+When you have established your place in your network then you can finally share your own blog posts, podcasts, articles on Medium and other content (but never exclusively or predominantly).
 That way you will gradually be seen as a source of information and inspiration.
 If you have arrived at this point, it may be time for the next step in personal branding.

 3. Build your own stage

 If you have the knowledge, experience and a clear opinion about your field of expertise, then you can build your own stage where you can interact with your audience.
 By this time you will most likely already have an audience (your social networks).
-You just need to take the last step: start your own blog or website to share your thoughts with the rest of the world.
+You just need to take the last step: start your own blog, podcast, Medium, Instagram channel or website to share your thoughts with the rest of the world.